 This popular event offers a NY steak or chicken BBQ dinner al fresco at the station with live music.
 Then take your seat on The Logger Steam Train for an excursion narrated by the conductor.
 Along the way you will recall the days of the Madera Sugar Pine Lumber Company’s logging operations, discover the trees of the Sierra National Forest, and find out why the Shay locomotive is unprecedented.
 Step off the train during a stopover at Lewis Creek Canyon for some fun and entertainment featuring live music or theater.
 Hear the whistle blow and see the Shay’s firebox glow under the night sky on your trip back to the station.

-Boo the villain and cheer for the hero during this entertaining Melodrama presented by the Golden Chain Theatre.
+Boo the villain and cheer for the hero during the Moonlight Melodrama presented by the Golden Chain Theatre.
 Enjoy the show outdoors at the Lewis Creek Canyon Amphitheater.
 Select dates only.
 Reservations recommended.

 Gold Rush City